 The Internal Revenue Service ("IRS") examined the Company's 2005 through 2012 tax returns and has asserted that tax revenue recognition using the cost recovery method does not clearly reflect taxable income.
 The Company believes it has sufficient support for the technical merits of its position, and believes cost recovery to be an acceptable tax revenue recognition method for companies in the bad debt purchasing industry.
 The Company has received Notices of Deficiency for tax years ended December 31, 2005 through 2012.
 The proposed deficiencies relate to the cost recovery method of tax accounting.
 In response to the notices, the Company filed petitions in the United States Tax Court challenging the deficiency.
-On April 30, 2015, a Joint Motion for Continuance was filed by the Company and the IRS.
+On April 30, 2015, the Company and the IRS filed a joint motion to continue the trial date that was previously set for June 22, 2015.
 The Tax Court granted the Motion on May 4, 2015.
+On July 10, 2015 and July 21, 2015, the IRS filed Motions for Summary Judgment for tax years 2008 through 2012 and 2005 through 2007 respectively.
+On August 7, 2015, the Company filed a motion requesting that the Tax Court defer its consideration of the IRS's summary judgment motions until after the parties have completed discovery.
+If the Motion to Defer is denied, then the Company will have an opportunity to respond to the IRS's summary judgment motions.
+If the Tax Court judge grants the Motions for Summary Judgment in favor of the IRS, the Company can appeal to the federal Court of Appeals.
 If the Company is unsuccessful in Tax Court and any potential appeals to the federal Circuit Court of Appeals, it may ultimately be required to pay the related deferred taxes, and possibly interest and penalties.
-Deferred tax liabilities related to this item were \$244.9 million at March 31, 2015.
+Deferred tax liabilities related to this item were \$246.2 million at June 30, 2015.
 Any adverse determination on this matter could result in the Company amending state tax returns for prior years, increasing its taxable income in those states.
-The Company files tax returns in multiple state jurisdictions; therefore, any underpayment of state tax will accrue interest in accordance with the respective state statute.
-The Company's estimate of the potential federal and state interest is \$82.6 million as of March 31, 2015.
+The Company files tax returns in multiple state jurisdictions; therefore, any underpa